Zentiph/CatBot/plans.md

 * Modularize repetitive processes
 * Move certain commands with different types (like invert-rgb and invert-hex) into one command (like invert)
 * (EVENTUALLY) make new logging system to be able to use debug without being flooded with discord.py debugs
+* Add parents to command groups for better organization

 ## Bug Fixes
 * ...